skeffington/Promin-tools/README.md

 ## Promin Tools

-This is the project page for Prmin Tools: a collection of bioinformatic tools for the analysis of protein seqeunces thought to be involved in biomineralization.
+This is the project page for Promin Tools: a collection of bioinformatic tools for the analysis of protein seqeunces thought to be involved in biomineralization.

 ### Protein Motif Finder